The 21st Century of Gerry Anderson – Space 1999 (part 1)

 Anderson’s shows had usually been setting-driven before and that was what science fiction mostly was back then.
 Every story began with “What If…” And Space 1999 certainly looks like that when you first glance at it.
 But once you get to know it, you start to see a lot more things that are subtly character-driven, the heart of the stories are, “Tell Me About A Guy Who…”

 The romantic relationships were all rather low-key.
 Sandra and Paul were mutually interested so were the Doctor and the Commander.
-However, there was an air of, we just can’t pursue this, in this situation.
+However, there was an air of, we just can’t pursue a relationship, not now, not in this situation.
 In the episode Another Time, Another Place.
 The direction these relationships would go, if only circumstances would allow is explored.
 In the episode, Black Sun, the inhabitants of Alpha are faced with the prospect of their own mortality when the Moon falls into the gravitational well of a black hole.
 This was the most character-driven story in the series.
 Faced with their inescapable death, they all settle into a state of quiet fortitude as they await the inevitable with grace and even a bit of optimism.
 Doctor Bergman became my favorite character when he said, he was hoping that whatever was on the other side was going to be interesting.
 You are left with a quiet affection for all the characters because they feel like good people.

 Sadly, these things only applied to the first season.